 Questions You May Have

 Is it a gimmick?

-The Wedge not a gimmick, as defined as a cheap trick designed to attract attention and without genuine value.
+The Wedge is not a gimmick, as defined as a cheap trick designed to attract attention and without genuine value.
 It is simply a new tool that players can choose as an alternative to a conventional rim.
 Thousands of players have discovered that it is indeed a “better mousetrap” with genuine, significant, and sustained benefits for their playing year after year.

 Haven't there been oval mouthpieces before?

 The oval mouthpieces produced 100 years ago were quite different than the Wedge design.
 They were designed to orient the oval shape horizontally so as to maximise the contact between the embouchure and the mouthpiece and distribute pressure as evenly as possible.
 The design of the Wedge mouthpiece is exactly the opposite.
 The long axis of the oval is vertical and the shape is designed to distribute pressure unevenly around the circumference of the rim, reducing surface area contact at the sides where the old models sought to increase it.